MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/supply-chain-management-warehouse-only-mode.md

 - The external systems read and uses the [**Shipment receipts**](#shipment-receipts) data for further processing, like for example purchase order invoicing in case of having purchase orders associated to the _inbound shipment orders_.
 - The _Inbound shipment orders_ get finalized by running the periodic back-ground process **Post shipment receipts**.

-> [!NOTE]
+> [!NOTE] <!-- perlynne -->
-> The **Receiving completed** process requires load lines being fully received in 10.0.35.
+> The **Receiving completed** process requires load lines being fully received.
 Future plans exists for having automated process handling based on policy settings.

 ## <a name="shipment-receipts"></a> Shipment Receipts